What is Gasteroespohageal reflux Disease GERD?

 - Providers will sometimes order a stool test called a CDSA (complete digestive Stool Analysis).
 This test will appropriately assess how well the various systems are working.

-If you have these type of symptoms contact your health care provider to discuss options of treatment for your symptoms.
+If you have these type of symptoms contact us to discuss options of treatment for your symptoms.